axibase/atsd/rule-engine/functions-series.md

 Retrieves the last value for the specified metric `m`, entity `e`, and series tags `t`.

-Tags argument `t` may be specified as follows:
+Tags argument `t` can be specified as follows:

 * Empty string `''` for no series tags.
 * String containing one or multiple `name=value` pairs separated by comma: `'tag1=value1,tag2=value2'`.